Privacy policy

 · Country of origin

-At the time of transmission of the message the following data are stored:
+At the time the message is sent, the following data is also stored:

 · Date and time of registration

-The processing of personal data from the input mask is used solely for the purpose of making contact.
-In case of contact per e-mail there is also a required and justified interest in the processing of the data.
-The processing of other personal data during the transmission process is to prevent the misuse of the contact form and to ensure the safety of our IT system.
+The processing of personal data from the input mask serves us solely to process the contact.
+In the case of contact via email, this also represents the necessary legitimate interest in processing the data.
+The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

-The data are deleted as soon as they are no longer needed for the purpose they were collected for.
-For the personal data from the input mask of the contact form and for those that were sent via e-mail, this is the case when the respective conversation with the user comes to an end.
-The conversation comes to an end when it can be inferred from the circumstances, that the situation in question has been conclusively clarified.
-The personal data further collected during the transmission process are generally deleted after a period of seven days.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+For the personal data from the input mask of the contact form and those that were sent by email, this is the case when the respective conversation with the user has ended.
+The conversation is ended when it can be inferred from the circumstances that the matter in question has been conclusively clarified.
+The additional personal data collected during the sending process is deleted after a period of seven days at the latest.

-The user has the possibility to revoke his consent to the processing of personal data at any time.
-Should the user contact us via e-mail, he can object to the storage of his personal data at any time.
-In such a case the conversation will not be continued.
-The revocation of consent and the objection to storage can be sent at any time via e-mail to: news@madisonhotel.de In this case all personal data that was stored in the course of establishing contact will be deleted.
+The user has the option to revoke his consent to the processing of personal data at any time.
+If the user contacts us by email, he can object to the storage of his personal data at any time.
+In such a case, the conversation cannot be continued.
+The revocation of consent and the objection to storage can be made at any time by email to news@madisonhotel.de.
+In this case, all personal data that was stored in the course of contact will be deleted.

 VIII.
 Reservations

-The data you enter within the framework of our website for the purpose of carrying out a hotel or restaurant reservation are transmitted to us unencrypted (over https).
-These data, their type and scope which are determined by the online booking engine we employ, are collected, processed and used exclusively for the justification, implementation and processing of the contractual relationship required for the reservation.
+The data that you enter for the purpose of making a hotel or restaurant reservation on our website is transmitted to us unencrypted (via https).
+This data, the type and extent of which are determined from the corresponding input mask of the online booking engine we use, is collected, processed and used exclusively to establish, implement and process the contractual relationship established with the reservation.

-We process the following data according to Art.
-6 (1)(b) General Data Protection Regulation for the purpose of fulfilling the contract:
+We process the following data in accordance with Art.
+6 Paragraph 1 Letter b of GDPR for the purpose of fulfilling the contract:

 · Salutation (of all travelers)